HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/search_v2/customizations.md

 3. Open DX and start a new search.

-    Your styling changes should be visible when you start a new search.
+     Your styling overrides should be visible when you start a new search.

 ## Providing a custom CSS theme module with all search stylings and some styling adjustments